Kimplul/bcgen/README.md

 `500`.
 One way to look at the situation is that we're requesting that a bytecode instruction be compiled where register 2 plus `500` be placed into register 0.

+Note that it can be easy to mix up which parameters are for register indexes and which are for immediate values.
+A possible future improvement is wrapping register indexes in their own struct, similar to `lightening`.

 ## Jumps

-By default the following bytecode instruction is executed automatically.
+By default the bytecode instruction following the current one is executed automatically.
 You can however specify explicit jumps, such as in branches, by `JUMP(target)`.
-The target can be patched in later or be specified as an immediate.
+The target can be patched in later or be specified as an argument.
 For example:
 ```
 # rules.py
 ...